-New Paragraph The site contains the grade II listed No. 4 College Street and lies within an area of archaeological importance and the Central Conservation Area.
-It is located adjacent to the Wet Dock Conservation Area and close to, and within the setting of, the grade II listed Church of St Peter and the scheduled monument of Wolsey's Gate.
-New Paragraph The site lies in an area of archaeological importance (IPS 413), on the Anglo-Saxon and medieval waterfront of Ipswich.
-This site potentially represents that last surviving section of 'early' waterfront.
-There is high potential for archaeological remains of possible national significance, such as important waterlogged remains and the potential remains of bridges dating from at least the 10th century.
-New Paragraph Detailed early pre-application discussion with Suffolk County Council Archaeological Service and Historic England would be required to agree the scope of required assessment, the principle of development and to inform design (e.g. to allow for preservation in-situ of deposits or appropriate programmes of work).
-Where development is accepted in principle, archaeological remains will be complex and important and mitigation could involve significant costs and timescales.
-New Paragraph The site is within Flood Zones 2 and 3 and within the Air Quality Management Area.
-New Paragraph The site is expected to require improvements to the existing water supply and foul sewerage networks to enable development.
-New Paragraph This allocation site includes the grade II listed 4 College Street, which has been on the County's Buildings at Risk Register for a considerable period of time.
-Development of this site which would facilitate the repair and reuse of 4 College Street is therefore encouraged, and proposals for the development of this allocated site should include a comprehensive scheme of repairs for this building.
-The building is in the Council's ownership and work has commenced on restoring it.
-New Paragraph In designing a scheme for this allocation site, attention should be paid to its sensitive location, which not only includes the grade II listed 4 College Street, but also sits to the immediate south of several highly significant heritage assets including the grade II listed St Peter's Church, grade I and Scheduled Ancient Monument of the Gateway to Wolsey's College, the grade II 1-5 College Street.
-In addition, the site is located within the Central Conservation Area, adjacent to the Stoke Conservation Area and the gateway to the waterfront and Wet Dock Conservation Areas.
-This allocation site is thus in a particularly sensitive position, and development on the site will have the potential to affect the significance of numerous heritage assets through introducing development within their setting.
-New Paragraph A smaller scale development to the north of the site onto College Street would be encouraged, to reinstate an active frontage which would respect the scale of the 1-5 and 4 College Street.
-The development could then increase in scale southwards towards the waterfront.
-Any future proposals should also offer 4 College Street breathing space and avoid overdevelopment which would give the listed building a contrived curtilage, or being dominated by over scaled development to the south.
-New Paragraph Development of this site should also consider the heritage and design comments provided on the allocated site references IP136 and IP035.
+5.285 The site contains the grade II listed No. 4 College Street and lies within an Area of Archaeological Importance and the Central Conservation Area.
+It is located adjacent to the Wet Dock Conservation Area and close to, and within the setting of, the Grade II Listed Church of St Peter's and the Scheduled Monument of Wolsey's Gate.

+- 5.286 The site lies in an Area of Archaeological Importance (IPS 413), on the Anglo-Saxon and medieval waterfront of Ipswich.
+This site potentially represents the last surviving section of 'early' waterfront.
+There is high potential for archaeological remains of possible national significance, such as important waterlogged remains and the potential remains of bridges dating from at least the 10th century. - 5.287 Detailed early pre-application discussions with Suffolk County Council Archaeological Service and Historic England would be required to agree the scope of required assessment, the principle of development and to inform design (e.g. to allow for preservation in-situ of deposits or appropriate programmes of work).
+Where development is accepted in principle, archaeological remains will be complex and important. - 5.288 The site is within Flood Zones 2 and 3 and within the Air Quality Management Area. - 5.289 The site is expected to require improvements to the existing water supply and foul sewerage networks to enable development. - 5.290 This allocation site includes the grade II listed 4 College Street, which has been on the Ipswich Buildings at Risk Register for a considerable period of time.
+Development of this site which would facilitate the repair and reuse of 4 College Street is therefore encouraged, and proposals for the development of this allocated site should include a comprehensive scheme of repairs for this building. - 5.291 In designing a scheme for this allocation site, attention should be paid to its sensitive location, which not only includes the grade II listed 4 College Street, but also sits to the immediate south of several highly significant heritage assets including the grade II listed St Peter's Church, grade I and Scheduled Monument of Wolsey's Gate and the grade II 1-5 College Street.
+In addition, the site is located within the Central Conservation Area, adjacent to the Stoke Conservation Area and the gateway to the Waterfront and Wet Dock Conservation Areas.
+This allocation site is thus in a particularly sensitive position, and development on the site will have the potential to affect the significance of numerous heritage assets through introducing development within their setting. - 5.292 A smaller scale development to the north of the site onto College Street would be encouraged, to reinstate an active frontage which would respect the scale of 1-5 and 4 College Street.
+The development could then increase in scale southwards towards the Waterfront.
+Any future proposals should also offer 4 College Street breathing space.
+This would avoid overdevelopment which would give the listed building a contrived curtilage.
+Future proposals should also avoid dominating the listed building by introducing over scaled development to the south. - 5.293 Development of this site should also consider the heritage and design comments provided on the allocated site references IP136 and IP035.

-New Policy Silo, College Street (IP136)
+POLICY SP49 Silo, College Street (IP136)

-New Policy Silo, College Street (IP136)
+Policy SP49 Silo, College Street (IP136)

-Land is allocated (0.16ha) for mixed residential, office, leisure and small scale retail uses in accordance with the Waterfront vision outlined in the IP-One Area Action

-Plan Policy SP11 and as identified on the IP-One Area Action Plan Inset Policies

-Map at Silo, College Street (IP136).
+Land is allocated (0.16ha) for mixed residential, office, leisure and small scale retail uses in accordance with the Waterfront vision outlined in the IP-One Area Action Plan Policy SP15 and as identified on the IP-One Area Action Plan Inset Policies Map at Silo, College Street (IP136).